rixx/cutebit-content/content/conferences/djangoconeu17-31.md

 Development does some things differently: Sources are not baked into images, postgres and other services are run locally, and all this is tied together via a different Docker Compose config.
-Source code is mounted as a volume, runserver is used instead of gunicorn (aswell as webpack watch mode), and Dockerfiles differ slightly, too.
+Source code is mounted as a volume, runserver is used instead of gunicorn (as well as webpack watch mode), and Dockerfiles differ slightly, too.
 Postgres is run locally, with project specific volumes for data.

 ## Quirks